Using Kuiper Images

 3. Power on the device.

-4. The first boot may take longer as the system automatically resizes the root partition to use the full SD card capacity.
+The first boot takes longer than subsequent boots (typically 1-3 minutes) as the system automatically resizes the root partition to use the full SD card capacity.

 Login Information